okas/plant-watering/irrigation/README.md

+# Configuration files

 * Configuration files must be valid JSON files.
-* All filed are required.
+* All fields are required.
+* Do not save configs in /irrigation/ folder!
 * Below is example file content, use it as template to create additional files for production or development.
-* Do not save configs in /irrigation/ folder!

-## Example configuration for copy-paste:
+### Example configuration
 ```
 {
     "name": "default",
-    "database_dir": "data/",
+    "database_dir": "",
     "debug": false,
     "tank_args": {
         "probe_low_pin": ,